Anus

-Amphibians, reptiles, and birds use the same orifice (known as the cloaca) for excreting liquid and solid wastes, for copulation and egg-laying.
-Monotreme mammals also have a cloaca, which is thought to be a feature inherited from the earliest amniotes via the therapsids.
+Amphibians, reptiles and birds use a similar orifice (known as the cloaca) for excreting liquid and solid wastes, for copulation and egg-laying.
+Monotreme mammals also have a cloaca, which is thought to be a feature inherited from the earliest amniotes.
 Marsupials have a single orifice for excreting both solids and liquids and, in females, a separate vagina for reproduction.
 Female placental mammals have completely separate orifices for defecation, urination, and reproduction; males have one opening for defecation and another for both urination and reproduction, although the channels flowing to that orifice are almost completely separate.

 The development of the anus was an important stage in the evolution of multicellular animals.
 It appears to have happened at least twice, following different paths in protostomes and deuterostomes.
 This accompanied or facilitated other important evolutionary developments: the bilaterian body plan, the coelom, and metamerism, in which the body was built of repeated "modules" which could later specialize, such as the heads of most arthropods, which are composed of fused, specialized segments.

+In comb jellies, there are species with one and sometimes two permanent anuses, species like the warty comb jelly grows an anus, which then disappear when it is no longer needed.